 Here is a list of some of the more popular Third-party sites available.
 Because art sales continue to increase online, you will notice more options available to help you sell your art online.

 Who Should Sell Art On Third-Party Websites

 Third party websites are a great place to start if you are just starting to sell your work online.
 They are relatively easy to upload art and start selling.
-You can spend your time in the beginning learning how to market, promote and build your online presence.
-Start an online art website after you fell confident about your marketing skills.
+This will allow you to spend your time learning how to market, promote and build your online presence.
+Start an online art website after you feel confident about your marketing skills.

 After some point, you might feel that you would like more control of your website.
 You might want to collect your customer’s emails so you can send updates and promote your newest creation.
-If you feel like you need more control of your business, you will want to own your website.
+If you feel like you need more control over your business, you will want to own your website.

 When you own a website, you are in control.
 No one can close you down or change the selling fees.
 You can brand your site precisely how you wish it to be.
 You will be able to collect emails to stay in contact with your buyers.

 I recommended becoming familiar with WordPress while you are building your online presence on third-party websites.
 WordPress is a blogging platform that allows you to incorporate e-commerce directly into the blog.
 Your options are endless with WordPress.